PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit centralizes the seven TFLite artifact keys used for accuracy evaluation.
-All three direct conversion exit paths now select only paths present in the builder's returned artifact mapping through one Torch- and TensorFlow-free metadata helper.
-They no longer duplicate the float32/float16/dynamic/integer/int16-activation selection chain.
-The legacy variant names and ordering are unchanged, and missing optional artifacts are not reconstructed from output-directory conventions.
+The latest implementation unit centralizes report and quantized-artifact validation and completion logging across the two full direct-result finalization paths.
+OP coverage, tensor correspondence, dynamic-range, INT8, and both int16-activation variants now have one owner for required keys, skip semantics, and failure messages.
+Tensor correspondence remains a default compatibility artifact, and explicit call-site messages preserve the two pre-existing dynamic-range log spellings.
+Split, SavedModel/PyTorch, custom-op, and evaluation processing remain outside this helper because their contexts are not identical.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.